A Completely Biased Review of Twilight

 On the one hand, I agree.
 The books are not particularly well written, that much must be said.
 However, I like to give people the benefit of the doubt.
 I like to think that writers write for their audience; therefore, Meyer—writing for teenage girls—wrote her books appropriately.

 Please don’t mistake me: I don’t mean to say that teenage girls are stupid, or that teenagers en masse are only into terrible writing.
-I’m just saying that kids are busy, and reading isn’t high on the list of priorities when they could be out doing more awesome things, like cutting themselves, or snapchatting or whatever.
+I’m just saying that kids are busy, and reading isn’t high on the list of priorities when they could be out doing more awesome things, like watching the Queen’s Gambit, or snapchatting or whatever.
 The writing in Twilight is easy, quick, and engaging, and you tear through the books easily.
 There is no real thought, no literary dynamism to any single sentence in the entire saga.

 I would like to at least give credit and say, “well, Stephanie Meyer isn’t really a good writer, but at the least, she’s a good storyteller.”
 Unfortunately, she bungled her way through four books so badly and with such obvious disregard for continuity that I can’t even say that.